alex-mazzarella/alex-mazzarella.github.io/about.md

 ---
 layout: page
-title: About
+title: About Alex
 permalink: /about/
 ---

-Some information about you!
+For the love of data-backed business decision

-### More Information
+### More about me

-A place to include any other types of information that you'd like to include about yourself.
+Oh, and I love pizza!

 ### Contact me